If you could grow your business with less stress and pressure… what would be easy?

 As I have said, referrals come from relationships.
 One way to build and strengthen relationships with our referral sources is to show the non-work side of yourself, the personal side.

 While David sends a yearly family Christmas card to his clients…he includes referral sources.
 I’ll be honest, this made me almost burst with happiness.
 David’s been sending out a personal Christmas card for decades as a way to connect and build relationships.
 It kills me that I sometimes have to arm twist my clients into putting a family photo on the card.
-Because remember, people don’t do business with a company and don’t refer a company…we do business with a person and we refer to a person.
+Because remember, people don’t do business with a company and don’t refer a company…we do business with people and we refer people to people.

 You should be looking for ways to connect on a personal level with your referral sources because we do business with and refer people to those we know, like and trust.